By Warwick Ashford – Security Editor – ComputerWeekely.com

 The majority of companies using big data security analytics report a high business benefit, according to the Business Application Research Center

-Big data analytics is a useful tool for enabling organisations to become more resilient in the face of increasing cyber attacks, according to a software market analyst and IT consultant.
+While data analytics from places like KNIME are already helping businesses to make sense of their data and use it to inform decisions within the company, big data analytics is a useful tool for enabling organisations to become more resilient in the face of increasing cyber attacks, according to a software market analyst and IT consultant.

 “A recent survey found that 53% of organisations that are using big data security analytics report a ‘high’ business benefit,” said Carsten Bange, founder and managing director of the Business Application Research Center (Barc).

 “The survey also found that 41% reported a ‘moderate’ benefit and only 6% said benefit was ‘low’, so there is fairly strong evidence of the business benefits of big data security analytics, ” he told Computer Weekly.